Start Coding @ Hello App 6.0

 About Hello App 6.0

-They will be working on the apps for two weeks, during which we will have an online session for technical discussions and several coding sessions during which our mentors will be right there for questions and guidance.
+The students will be working on the apps for two weeks.
+During this time, we will have an online session for technical discussions and several coding sessions.
+Moreover, our mentors will be right there for questions and guidance.

 The final app presentations will take place at Ambasada on the 26th of October.
 Everyone is welcomed to see the finals apps, support the participants and root for their favourite team.
 We can’t wait to see the results!